 Maybe you might be uncomfortable performing workouts that kick the tar out of you.

-Get comfortable with being uncomfortable, and I guarantee that your growth as a person will be stupendous.
-Step out of your comfort zone and do something that scares you.
+Get comfortable being uncomfortable, and I guarantee that your growth as a person will be stupendous.
+It’s time to step out of your comfort zone and do something that scares you.

 I’ll holla at you next time.